“[Punk] was something which brought people together, so they realized something was possible”

 Style/Clothing – Workout clothes can suck.
-Why do you have to trade in your favorite band shirts and black jeans for a nerdy track suit or the latest matching sweat-wicking set?
-How about a one stop shop for the coolest badass leggings, shorts, and pants paired with band shirts styled as workout tanks and tees, our own Pilates Punx screen prints, and a seasonal offering of silk screened shirts and tanks with fun shit on them.
+Why do you have to trade in your favorite band shirts and black jeans for a nerdy tracksuit or the latest matching sweat-wicking set?
+How about a one-stop shop for the coolest badass leggings, shorts, and pants paired with band shirts styled as workout tanks and tees, our own Pilates Punx screen prints.

 .::.
 Shirts that have bands & artist prints on workout tank shells and t-shirts

 .::.
-Men’s t-shirts and sweatshirts too – Pilates Punx strives to appeal to men and women
+Unisex t-shirts and sweatshirts – Pilates Punx strives to appeal to men and women

-Aesthetic – The Pilates Punx style will carry through our studio’s aesthetic (once we have our own home base!)
-The studio will have framed record jackets, black yoga mats on a sticker covered floor, classic reformers with worn wood frames, street art murals, and more!
+Aesthetic – The Pilates Punx style carries through our studio’s aesthetic.
+The studio’s framed record jackets, black and purple yoga mats, our checkerboard floor, classic reformers, and more!

 “Punk rock is a word used by dilettantes and heartless manipulators about music that takes up the energies, and the bodies, and the hearts, and the souls, and the time, and the minds of young men who give what they have to it… I don’t know Johnny Rotten, but I’m sure he puts as much blood and sweat into what he does as Sigmund Freud did.
 What sounds to you like a big load of trashy old noise is in fact the brilliant music of a genius — myself.
 And that music is so powerful that it’s quite beyond my control, and when I’m in the grips of it I don’t feel pleasure and I don’t feel pain, either physically or emotionally.”